serge-m/serge-m.github.io/content/2016-04-c-ide-for-linux.md

 Tags: c++,useful

+UPD: It seems that the current solution (2019) is VSCode.
+It's free and powerful.
+There is a plenty of plugins.

 CLion is awesome but expensive.

 Found [Codelite](http://www.codelite.org) on [http://stackoverflow.com/a/1775460](http://stackoverflow.com/a/1775460).
 Looks good.
 No disgust after 10 minutes of work.